JitenShahani/RequestValidationInMinimalAPIs/README.md

     dotnet run --project .\RequestValidationInMinimalAPIs\RequestValidationInMinimalAPIs.csproj
 ```

-Or , use the `watch` command to automatically restart the application when changes are detected:
+or, use the `watch` command to automatically restart the application when changes are detected:

 ```
     dotnet watch --project .\RequestValidationInMinimalAPIs\RequestValidationInMinimalAPIs.csproj
 ```

 4. Open your browser and navigate to `https://localhost:7036/swagger/index.html` to view the Swagger UI.

+### Configuration

+Ensure your `appsettings.json` file contains the required configuration settings for CORS origins, cache keys, and anti-forgery tokens.

 ## Examples